Entanglement asymmetry in periodically driven quantum systems: CFT on a strip

 on the complex plane.
 Here we have used the fact that the holomorphic generators $L_0$ and $L_1$ and $L_{-1}$, which constitutes the CFT Hamiltonian, allow a $SU(1,1)$ representation in terms of standard Pauli matrices and the coefficients $\tilde a_m, \tilde b_m, \tilde c_m, \tilde d_m$ are functions of $T_0$.
 A similar transformation can be done for $\bar \zeta$.

 To implement the effect of the drive, we adapt the procedure of Ref.\ \cite{cft1} where one uses a two step conformal transformation.
-The first maps the strip on the complex plane with a branch cut where the coordinate transformation corresponding to the drive is implemented.
-This can be done in spite of the presence of the branch cut as shown in Ref.\ \cite{cft1} and leads to, for any primary operator $O(\zeta,\bar \zeta)$ with conformal dimension $(h,\bar h)$
+The first maps the strip on the full complex plane with a branch cut where the coordinate transformation corresponding to the drive is implemented.
+Here one can choose the \textit{conformal boundary condition} just above and below the cut in a way, such that the contribution coming from the operator evolution under the drive can be obtained by an integral around a closed contour without a branch cut.
+This can be done as shown in Ref.\ \cite{cft1} and leads to, for any primary operator $O(\zeta,\bar \zeta)$ with conformal dimension $(h,\bar h)$

 The second transformation maps the $O$ to UHP through the transformation $ z= \sqrt{\zeta_m}$ and the identification $\bar z=z^{\ast}$ where all operator expectations values are evaluated.
 Using this and Cardy's method of images \cite{cardyref1}, one obtains, after a straightforward calculation detailed in Ref.\ \cite{cft1},